AvemegahJulius/SQL-world-layoffs-data-cleaning-project-/README.md

-This project contains two files the layoff file downloaded from Alex the Analyst youtube tutorial and the exported file after cleaning  thus lay_off.
+This project contains two files the layoff file downloaded from Alex the Analyst youtube tutorial and the exported file after cleaning  thus lay_off data.
 The SQL query is attached